 Will my home insurance cover mold?

 Homeowners insurance policies come with an outline of things that are not covered, and typically mold is on that list of exclusions, but some insurance companies provide mold riders.
-This additional coverage is optional, and can potentially save you big time because the price to remove mold can average anywhere from $10 to $25 per square foot.
+This additional coverage is optional and can save you big time because the price to remove mold can average anywhere from $10 to $25 per square foot.

-Usually, most insurance providers will reject any claims when they determine negligence is what caused the damage.
+Usually, most insurance providers will reject any claims when they determine negligence caused the damage.
 So if you don’t properly upkeep your home and something breaks leading to mold damage, your home insurance provider will likely not cover the cost of repairs even if your policy includes mold damages.

 How Do I Make An Insurance Claim for Mold?